10. pyxc: Mutable Variables

 }

 A temporary IRBuilder (TmpB) is used instead of the main Builder because we may be codegenning deep inside a branch or loop body, but allocas for local variables belong in the function entry block — not wherever the main builder happens to be pointing.
-Placing all allocas at the start of the entry block is a convention LLVM's mem2reg pass depends on when promoting allocas to SSA registers.
+Placing all allocas at the start of the entry block is a requirement for mem2reg to work correctly.

 Loading and Storing Variables

-Once names map to stack slots, reading and writing a variable becomes explicit load and store instructions.
+Once names map to memory slots, reading and writing a variable becomes explicit load and store instructions.

 A variable reference loads the current value: